-Some of the most popular experiences that we create at Zappar HQ involve 3D models.
-3D models are one of our favourite ways of using AR because of the interactivity and immersive nature of the end result - you’re no longer a passive viewer of your end design, you can now ‘meet’ your final creation in the real world.
+It’s little surprise that the majority of the most popular AR experiences we create at Zappar feature 3D models.
+They are one of my favourite ways to leverage AR because of the interactivity and immersive nature of the end result - your user is no longer a passive viewer of your end design, they can now ‘meet’ your creation in the real world.

 Recommended websites for sourcing 3D models:

-The “tracking image” is the most important part of your AR experience.
-If your design fails to entice the user to zap the code, then they will never experience the incredible content you build (it’s back to the Copywriter/ Art Director interplayer, if the Art Director hasn’t done their job properly no one will take the time to look at the ad and read the Copywriter’s prose).
+The Tracking Image is one of the most important components of your AR experience.
+Think of it as a gateway to your work - if your design fails to entice the user to Zap the code, then they will never get the chance to dive into the incredible content you have built.
+This calls back to the classic example of how a copywriter’s work interplays with an art director in advertising.
+If the art director hasn’t done their job properly, no one will take the time to look at the copywriter’s carefully crafted prose!

 Recommended websites for sourcing imagery:

 “OpenClipArt is a fantastic repository of really simple public domain graphics, with things like common shapes, primitives, and images that save me a few minutes throwing them together myself”

 Sourcing icons for AR

 Making use of icons is a really great way to make your product as accessible as possible.
 My team at Zappar HQ are often creating AR experiences for diverse, global audiences and utilising icons cuts down on the use of text and lowers the language barrier for users.

 Our work with Rovio on their Angry Birds AR experiences utilises simple, fun icons which users find intuitive to use.